Spin-orbit driven $J_{eff} = 1/2$ magnetism in a d$^7$ triangular-lattice monolayer cobaltate: Magnetic ground states and phase diagram

 \section{Magnetic ground states and phase diagram}

-For the values of $K$, $\Gamma$, and $\Gamma'$ listed in Table~\ref{tab2} with $J_2 = 0$, we map the $J_1$--$J_3$ phase diagram of the spin-$1/2$ triangular lattice using the classical Luttinger-Tisza method~\cite{LT_1946,Litvin_1974,Rau_2014}.
-Phase boundaries are identified from peaks in the second derivative of the ground-state energy $-\partial^{2}E_{0}/\partial J_{1,3}^{2}$, while the ordering wave vector $\mathbf{Q}$ is determined by minimizing $E_0$.
+For the values of $K$, $\Gamma$, and $\Gamma'$ listed in Table~\ref{tab2}, we map the $J_1$--$J_3$ phase diagram of the spin-$1/2$ triangular lattice using the classical Luttinger-Tisza method~\cite{LT_1946,Litvin_1974,Rau_2014}.
+Phase boundaries are identified from peaks in the second derivative of the ground-state energy $-\partial^{2}E_{0}/\partial J_{1,3}^{2}$, while the ordering wave-vector $\mathbf{Q}$ is determined by minimizing $E_0$.
 The resulting phase diagram and corresponding energy distribution in reciprocal space for distinct phases are shown in Fig.~\ref{phase}(a).
-In addition to ferromagnetic (FM), stripy, and $120^{\circ}$ antiferromagnetic orders, we identify incommensurate spiral and $Z_2$ vortex crystal phases, consistent with previous analyses of the $J$–$K$–$\Gamma$ model on the triangular lattice for $K < 0$ and $\Gamma < 0$~\cite{Rau_2015}.
+In addition to ferromagnetic (FM), stripy, and $120^{\circ}$ antiferromagnetic orders, we identify IC spiral and $Z_2$ vortex crystal phases, consistent with previous analyses of the $J$–$K$–$\Gamma$ model on the triangular lattice for $K < 0$ and $\Gamma < 0$~\cite{Rau_2015}.

 The FM phase is identified from an energy minimum at the $\Gamma$ point of the Brillouin zone (BZ), while the stripy phase corresponds to minima at the M points.
-In the incommensurate spiral regime, the LT energy minima deviate from high-symmetry points, indicating a spatially modulated spin configuration.
-The 120$^{\circ}$ AFM phase is characterized by an energy minimum located precisely at the BZ corners, as shown in Fig.~\ref{phase}(a).
-In contrast, within the $Z_{2}$ VC phase, the ordering wave vector is displaced from these high-symmetry points, and this shift occurs differently for the $x$, $y$, and $z$ spin components along their respective nearest-neighbor bond directions $X$, $Y$, and $Z$ (see Fig.~\ref{DFT}(a)).
-This continuous departure from the BZ corners reflects the instability of the coplanar 120$^{\circ}$ state toward a noncoplanar, spatially modulated configuration, giving rise to the topologically nontrivial vortex-crystal texture~\cite{Trebst_2015,Brink_2016}.
+In the IC spiral regime, the LT energy minima deviate from high-symmetry points, indicating a spatially modulated spin configuration.
+The 120$^{\circ}$ AFM phase is characterized by an energy minimum located at the BZ corners, as shown in Fig.~\ref{phase}(a).
+In contrast, for the $Z_{2}$ VC phase, the ordering wave-vector is displaced from these high-symmetry points, and this shift occurs differently for the $x$, $y$, and $z$ spin components along their respective nearest-neighbor bond directions $X$, $Y$, and $Z$ (see Fig.~\ref{DFT}(a)).
+This continuous departure from the BZ corners reflects the instability of the 120$^{\circ}$ AFM state toward a noncoplanar, spatially modulated configuration, giving rise to the topologically nontrivial vortex-crystal texture~\cite{Trebst_2015,Brink_2016}.
+(See Supplementary Materials~\cite{supplemental} for details.)

 Moreover, we observe that the transition between the $Z_2$ VC and 120$^{\circ}$ AFM orders are further influenced by the off-diagonal couplings $\Gamma$ and $\Gamma'$.
 Specifically, small variations in $\Gamma$ and $\Gamma'$ selectively stabilize either phase: negative $\Gamma'$ favors the $Z_{2}$ VC order, whereas positive $\Gamma'$ promotes the 120$^{\circ}$ AFM state, with $\Gamma$ playing a comparatively minor role in shifting the phase boundaries.